-Canadian Frailty Network is funded by the Government of Canada’s Networks of Centres of Excellence (NCE) program.
+Canadian Frailty Network is funded by the Government of Canada’s Networks of Centres of Excellence (NCE) program, and our funding was recently renewed for a second, five-year term.
 The NCE program’s goal is to mobilize collaborations between researchers, industry and other organizations to produce programs and products that further Canada’s economic strength and improve the quality of life of Canadians.
-As a research network, we collaborate with industry, health care, academic, non-governmental organizations and private partners to improve the care of seriously ill older adults and their families.
+As a research network, we collaborate with industry, health care, academic, non-governmental organizations and private partners to improve the care of older adults living with frailty, and support their families and caregivers.

 We are governed by a Board of Directors chaired by Russell Williams, Senior Vice President, Mission for Diabetes Canada.
 The Board relies on input from its Research Management Committee and other advisory committees to guide, manage and monitor its research and other programs.